mobahug/Netflix_Clone_42/README.md

   - Streaming the video using yts torrent API
   - Changeable subtitles, by default based on the choosen language or availability
-  - Changeable quality
+  - Changeable movie quality
   - Basic features like: pause/play
-  - Fullscreen
+  - Fullscreen option

   <div>